 Address: 99, Yulgok-ro, Jongno-gu, Seoul | 서울특별시 종로구 율곡로 99 (와룡동)

-Choose this for your photo shoot location if you want to avoid busy-ness and crowds.
+Choose Changdeokgung for your hanbok photo shoot location if you want to avoid crowds.
 You’ll adore finding secluded spots in the Huwon to snap pics.

 Deoksugung Stone-wall Road